fzingg/hyperloop-showcase/README.md

 require_tree './public'
 ```

-Finally add a line to your `views/components.rb` file:
+Finally add a line to `views/components.rb`:
 ```ruby
 # views/components.rb

 require '_react_public_models'
 ```

-### Accessing your models in HyperReact components
+##### Step 5.3.3: Accessing your models in HyperReact components

-To get started, lets create a new component which will display a list of Events under the video:
+To get started, let's create a new component which will display a list of Events under the video:

 ```ruby
 # views/components/home/show.rb